-Compare and contrast this approach with the one that we coach participants in our workshops to use, which involves investing most of their efforts in engaging the other person to really understand what they are about.
-Take the time to understand their issues and challenges, and give them a reason to want to get to know you better.
+Compare and contrast this approach with the one that we teach to frontline contributors and to executives alike, which involves investing most effort in engaging the other person to really understand what that person is about.
+Take the time to understand the other person's issues and challenges, and give him or her a reason to want to get to know you better.
 If you add value to every conversation with a unique perspective, the comment you most often tend to hear is, "Wow, I never thought of it that way."
 And the perception becomes one of continued interest for a follow-up dialogue.

-Relationship-Centric Best Practice: Asking Better Questions
+Relationship-Centric Best Practice: Ask Better Questions

-If you want better answers, ask better questions!
+If you want better answers, start by asking better questions!
 Alan Weiss often comments: "Ask engaging questions and you'll influence the conversation.
 Influence the conversation and you'll influence the relationship.
 Influence the relationship and you'll influence the outcome you desire."
 What engaging questions are you asking to influence your conversations and key relationships?